Table of Contents

 Several days ago I’ve also received a notification about Jetpack 5.0: Spring Clean, where they tell about recent improvements: more secure and robust code, better compatibility with third-party plugins, with WordPress 4.8, and some other pleasant things.

 All this gives you a very important feeling of being in good hands.
-You can only imagine how many resources are put into the product development.
+You can only imagine how many resources are put into product development.

-Yes, I won’t deny that Jetpack plugin is heavy (it’s equipped with so many modules), so another practice is widely advised across the net: to use different plugins for different purposes.
+Yes, I won’t deny that the Jetpack plugin is heavy (it’s equipped with so many modules), so another practice is widely advised across the net: to use different plugins for different purposes.
 This makes sense, too.
 But if you need a lot of different functionality, are you sure that you’ll find all alternatives of the same good quality?
 Having all needed functions in one plugin is always less hassle.

-One more thing, updating one plugin is always easier than expecting for updates from ten or twenty different plugins.
+One more thing, updating one plugin is always easier than expecting updates from ten or twenty different plugins.
 Also, there is more risk that individual plugins can be abandoned and not supported one day.

-What’s more, I think that a well thought-out toolkit of content modules is a kind of “hint” for WordPress beginners: a default toolkit “suggests” what instruments are important for a WordPress website.
+What’s more, I think that a well-thought-out toolkit of content modules is a kind of “hint” for WordPress beginners: a default toolkit “suggests” what instruments are important for a WordPress website.

 For example, not every WordPress newbie will think about image optimization or website ownership verification for the search engines.
 So, with Jetpack, non-tech one-person businesses can easier focus on business goals rather than spending hours on reading WordPress blogs like this one.